 1 in 4 adults in the United States lives with a disability.
-ADA stands for Americans with Disabilities Act, a law that prohibits discrimination against individuals in all areas of public life.
-This includes all private and public places open to the general public.
+ADA stands for the Americans with Disabilities Act, a law that prohibits discrimination against individuals in all areas of public life, including all private and public places open to the general public.

-Websites have become public spaces as many people use them on a daily basis to complete tasks such as paying bills or ordering a product or service.
+Websites have become public spaces, as many people use them daily to complete tasks such as paying bills or ordering a product or service.
 Web content should be accessible to blind users, deaf users, and those who must navigate by voice, screen readers, or other assistive technologies.

-- The 3 main reasons why it is important to have a compliant website
+- The three main reasons why it is important to have a compliant website.

-- How to make sure your website is compliant
+- How to ensure your website is compliant.